 In this guide, I will cover everything you need to know to make the most of your day trip to Versailles!
 This includes how to get from Paris to Versailles, the best time to visit Versailles, how ticketing for Versailles works, what to see at Versailles, and more!

-So whether you’re a history buff eager to delve into the stories of French monarchs or just seeking a serene escape from the bustling streets of Paris, a day trip from Paris to Versailles will be one of the most memorable things you do in France!
+So whether you’re a history buff eager to delve into the stories of French monarchs or just seeking a serene escape from the bustling streets of Paris, a day trip to Versailles will be one of the most memorable things you do in France!

 The History of Versailles